reubenmc/jtcohen6.github.io/_posts/2016-03-24-eumenides-dramaturgical-note.md

 And yet, *The Eumenides* is a strange breed of tragedy; it ends with everyone still on his feet.
 The conclusion is a legal reform, like one many Athenians underwent in the sixth century.
-But the *Oresteia* begins with the family of Agamemnon, who returns from Troy in the 12<sup>th</sup>
-century BCE —the preliterate, honor-driven world of Homer.
+But the *Oresteia* begins with the family of Agamemnon, who returns from Troy in the 12th century BCE&mdash;the preliterate, honor-driven world of Homer.
 And the Furies, borrowing attributes of every female death-spirit in the Greek imagination, stretch back even further to the shadows of primordial creation and “eye-for-an-eye” justice.
 The old gods vie against the new